userguide-galaxea/A1_SDK/README_CONTROL.md

 ## End-Effector Movement Example
 Start the end-effector movement script first.
 This will launch an RViz instance for the A1 robotic arm, with joints initially at zero position.

+Please follow the steps below to run the demo:

 ```bash
 sudo apt install ros-noetic-trac-ik
 cd install/